Saturday, September 21, 2024

 Towing targets provided excellent combat training but was not without its risks.
 Pilots on gun runs might pepper the tow aircraft as well as the target.
 It was also possible for a pilot to lose sight of the lead aircraft or overcorrect resulting in a mid-air collision.

-Parrott and Trotter were flying at 400 knots at an altitude of 12,000 feet when they experienced a slight jarring sensation.
+On September 21, 1958, Parrott and Trotter were flying at 400 knots at an altitude of 12,000 feet when they experienced a slight jarring sensation.
 Parrott, a combat veteran and experienced pilot, instinctively began a visual inspection and noticed fuel pouring from the right aileron.
-Trotter observed the damage as Parrott reported his situation informing the pilot as smoke began to emerge from the wing.
+Trotter observed the damage as Parrott reported his situation as smoke began to emerge from the wing.
 Realizing the craft was on fire, Parrott immediately advanced the throttle in an effort to put the fire out; however, the heat from the fire had already melted half of the aileron which subsequently fell off.
 The loss of the aileron caused a vibration which threatened to shake the wing to pieces.
 Assessing the situation, Parrott calmly advised Trotter, “Let’s get out of here.”
 The pilots ejected from the aircraft and were momentarily unconscious from the force of the ejection rockets.
 Nevertheless, the parachutes deployed automatically and when the pilots recovered from the initial blackout, they discovered that they were quietly floating within shouting distance of one another towards the ocean below.

 Parrott called to Trotter and instructed him to inflate his rescue raft then attempted to inflate his.
 While Trotter successfully inflated his raft, Parrott's emergency inflation cylinder only partially inflated his.
 Fortunately, as he drifted ever closer to the waves below Parrott was able to completely inflate the raft and upon landing claimed that he didn’t even get his head under water.

 Observing the drama, Capt.
-George Lindsey circled his F-84 above the pilots maintaining a vigil over the descending parachutes and calling their location to Savannah Ground Control Intercept Station Glena which scrambled a Marine rescue helicopter from Beaufort, S.C.
+George Lindsey circled his F-84 above the pilots maintaining a vigil over the descending parachutes and calling their location to Savannah Ground Control Intercept Station Glena, which scrambled a Marine Corps rescue helicopter from Beaufort, S.C.
 A Ga.
 ANG C-47 was also dispatched and dropped additional rafts; however, the waters were too choppy for the pilots to reach them.[4]

 The pilots were transported to Hunter Air Force Base in Savannah where they were treated for minor injuries and released.